juicetin/honours/prez/notes.md

 As seen earlier, the cross validation scores did not directly reflect in the quality of the predictive maps - one contributor to this may have been the fact that there was a significant class imbalance.
 However, without the opinion of an ecological expert, it is difficult to determine whether the cause may have been intrinsic in the data - and whether in the case of Scott Reef, bathymetry data and derived properties such as roughness and slope alone were enough to be able to clearly differentiate between habitats.
 The variance on the predictions suggest that this may be the case, as it was quite high for each of the most probable labels throughout the query space.

 The resultant maps are also difficult to evaluate both quantitatively and qualitatively without input from marine biologists or similar on whether the patterns that emerge between habitats and their co-existence are plausible or not.
 Because of these missing sources of knowledge, the analysis on the results are restricted to interpreting the available data and predictions numerically, and only being able to make broad observations as to what they imply.

+# Conclusion
+In this thesis, we used approximation methods for Gaussian processes to show that they were a viable approach to scale probabilistic methods to larger datasets, without a loss of quality or usefulness in the resultant data compared to other methods.
+We then proposed fully utilising the label counts over all the habitats in the original data by using Dirichlet multinomial regression, so that predictions provided a distribution over labels, rather than a single label alone.
+This output then allowed easy extraction of underlying information of the habitat such as biodiversity that would require more expensive post-processing with other single-output classification methods.